tensorage/tensorage/README.md

 Minimum device requirement

 `'For miner'`
-- 1 TB of Hard Disk (depends on your needs), 8 GB of RAM, 8 CPUs
+- 1 TB of Hard Disk (It can be less depends on your needs), 4 GB of RAM, 4 CPUs

 `'For validator'`
 - 500 GB of Hard Disk, 16 GB of RAM, 12 CPUs